-The Pupil lives over the statutory walking distance from the school
+• The Pupil lives over the statutory walking distance from the school

-Upon application from the parent who considers that their child has mobility difficulties or health and safety issues related to a disability or special educational needs that makes it impractical to safely walk to school, even if accompanied, that County Council will arrange for an assessment of their needs to determine whether transport assistance is necessary to facilitate access to school.
+Upon application from the parent who considers that their child has mobility difficulties or health and safety issues related to a disability or special educational needs that makes it impractical to safely walk to school, the County Council will arrange for an assessment of their needs to determine whether transport assistance is necessary to facilitate access to school.
+Paragraph 3.12 will apply in relation to accompaniment.
 The pupil's individual needs will be taken into consideration as well as the nature of the route to/from school.
 The pupil's EHCP may be used to obtain information about their specific needs.